Skip to content Skip to footer

 Programme overview

-This unique programme brings together a range of partners, each specialists in different sectors to create a truly holistic approach.
-Gavi, the Vaccine Alliance, leads on the immunisation component, Unilever brings experience on sanitation and hygiene, The Power of Nutrition brings its technical expertise on nutrition and finally, GroupM as an implementing partner, uses its experience in marketing to ensure the behavioural change elements create lasting impact.
+This unique programme - titled Keluarga SIGAP (meaning Ready Family) brought together a range of partners, each specialists in different sectors to create a truly holistic approach.
+Gavi, the Vaccine Alliance, led on the immunisation component, Unilever brought experience on sanitation and hygiene, The Power of Nutrition contributed via technical expertise on nutrition and finally, WPP Media as an implementing partner, used its experience in marketing to ensure the behavioural change elements create lasting impact.

 Programme interventions